Stats & Skills

 Satiation

-Satiation represents how many calories a character has stored, or how hungry/thirsty a character is.
-Satiation influences mood and energy decay and is restored by consuming any foodstuff items.
+Satiation represents how hungry/thirsty a character is.
+Satiation influences mood and is restored by consuming any foodstuff items.

 Foodstuffs